rowanc1/blog/stereonet.md

 ---
-title: Stereonet Tutorials
+title: Stereonet
 description: Interactive lesson on how to plot planes and lines on a stereonet.
 date: 2013-04-25
-tags: ['stereonet']
+tags: ['stereonet', 'project']
+thumbnail: ./images/stereonet/alldata.png
 ---

-## Stereonet Tutorials and Apps

 For a long time I have wanted to do an interactive lesson on how to plot planes and lines on a stereonet.
 I finally gave it a go, the interface is very simple, and should lend itself well to extending this to some other tutorials.